jok-dev/notion-sync-md-page/README.md

 # Notion Sync MD Page

 This is an action to sync a MD file in your repository with a specified Notion page.
+Useful if you want to share repoistory documentation with non-developers.

 ### Example workflow